 Leadership and Governance

-DSLs (Designated Safeguarding Leads) have attended relevant training.
+DSLs (Designated Safeguarding Leads) have attended relevant training (refreshers in July and September 2022)

 All governors receive safeguarding training annually, with additional updates on a regular basis.